marianacaravanti/PU-LP-for-fake-news-detection/README.md

 After executing ./run.sh, scripts in the "scripts" folder are executed.
 The results are saved in the "results" and "results/confusion" folder.

+References:
-Ma 2017: Ma, Shuangxun, and Ruisheng Zhang.
+1. Ma 2017: Ma, Shuangxun, and Ruisheng Zhang.
 "PU-LP: A novel approach for positive and unlabeled learning by label propagation."
 2017 IEEE International Conference on Multimedia & Expo Workshops (ICMEW).
 IEEE, 2017.
+2. Monteiro, Rafael A., et al. "Contributions to the study of fake news in portuguese: New corpus and automatic detection results."
+International Conference on Computational Processing of the Portuguese Language.
+Springer, Cham, 2018.
+3. Shu, Kai, et al. "Fakenewsnet: A data repository with news content, social context, and spatiotemporal information for studying fake news on social media."
+Big Data 8.3 (2020): 171-188.